Year 12 Food Studies Units 3 and 4

 - You need regular access to a kitchen with a range of appliances and utensils.

-Note: Very few activities are taken from the textbook.
+Note: The text book is not mandatory.
 However, as a VCE student you should be completing wider reading and consulting a range of resources.
 This is why the text is recommended.
-The textbook also includes a range of review questions and revision activities that students can complete as additional work to prepare for School-assessed Courseworks and the end of year exam.
-However, if you do not wish to purchase the textbook you can complete the course without it – you just need to be aware that from time to time you may need to conduct your own additional research in order to gain additional information.
+The textbook also includes a range of review questions and revision activities that students can complete as additional work to prepare for School-assessed Coursework’s and the end of year exam.
+However, if you do not wish to purchase the textbook you can complete the course without it.

 Things to think about